sucaba/basic_ddd/doc/plan.md

 # Plan

-0. Abstract away Change
-0. Problem: `Changes` is used in `Changable` trait.
-Fix by making apply generic with `TChange` parameter
 0. Abstract away Record
-0. Abstract away Changes
 1. `Change` abstraction should satisfy both undo-only and redo+undo cases.
 0. Change abstraction should be driven from Record